broadinstitute/seqr/deploy/mac_osx/README.md

 ## Production Environment

 0. Web server: For production, we recommend running either Apache with mod_wsgi, or [gunicorn](https://pypi.python.org/pypi/gunicorn/) with [nginx](http://nginx.org/en/) as a reverse proxy.
 A good tutorial on the gunicorn+nginx setup can be found here: http://agiliq.com/blog/2013/08/minimal-nginx-and-gunicorn-configuration-for-djang/
+An example gunicorn and nginx configuration is [described here](https://github.com/macarthur-lab/seqr/blob/master/deploy/production_config_example.md).

-2. It's critical to enable *https* in the apache or nginx config to prevent login credentials and other sensative information from being sent in plain text.
+1. It's critical to enable *https* in the apache or nginx config to prevent login credentials and other sensative information from being sent in plain text.